 Some Deafblind people need some assistance from someone else to get around; this is known as guiding.
 People like to be guided in many different ways; some like a lot of close contact and others won’t.
 The three most common grips to use when guiding are:

-A ‘Deafblind Interpreter’ is someone someone who acts as a communication link between the deafblind person and other people, using the deafblind person’s preferred method of communication.
+A ‘Deafblind Interpreter’ is a BSL Interpreter who holds additional deafblind qualifications, who acts as a communication link between the deafblind person and other people, using the deafblind person’s preferred method of communication.
 This can be:

 Orientation and mobility is a term that is used when referring to our ability to find our way or navigate our environment and being mobile with the physical ability to move about safely.

 A person with little or no vision can negotiate their environment if they are familiar with the layout of the room or building and placement of fittings and furniture within.
 In an unfamiliar environment a person may need sighted guide support including and understanding of spatial awareness and developing a directional sense,